How to Get Into West Point

 West Point Application Deadlines

-The process for applying to West Point is a longer process than a typical college application.
-It's recommended that you begin your application journey in your junior year, to accommodate requesting formal nominations, should you choose to.
+The process of applying to West Point is longer than that of a typical college application.
+It's recommended that you begin your application journey in your junior year to allow you to request formal nominations.

 Junior Year